 Golden Valley was constructed by 'Capability' Brown in the 18th century when there was a fashion for naturalistic landscape design which favoured vistas and open parkland.
 The valley was reshaped by removing trees from the bottom and the sides and thinning sections higher up the slopes to allow glimpses of Ashridge House through the trees.

 Cross the road and follow the worn track ahead which goes slightly uphill.
 You now have an open field in front of you with a golf green below and to the right.
 Turn left and skirt the edge of the field.

 When you reach the top corner of the field you will find yourself at the edge of the great lawn - look out for goal posts.
 Stop a moment and immerse yourself in the view of the house.
 You will notice a track coming from the left and crossing in front of you like a T-junction.
 Turn right onto this track, skirting the edge of the great lawn and heading for a small stand of trees.
 Keeping these trees to your right and moving away from the house, continue to follow the path through an open area then bear left into a group of impressive ancient sweet chestnuts.
 Pass through the trees to the iron railings round the golf course.
 Keeping this railing to your right, follow the path until you reach a sign directing you towards the National Trust Visitor Centre and Bridgewater Monument.
 Follow this path as directed.

 There are beech, oak and lime along the final stretch of the trail from Ashridge House to the visitor centre, each adding their unique shades to the overall colour palette

-Turn left onto Prince's Riding and walk towards the monument which you can see in the distance.
+Turn right onto Prince's Riding and walk towards the monument which you can see in the distance.
 Don't forget to look behind you to see Ashridge House framed by beautiful autumn colours.
 You will need to cross two roads, taking great care, before reaching the visitor centre where the trail ends.

 View from above